LSEG-API-Samples/Example.WebSocketAPI.Python.MRN/README.md

     ```
     $> docker run rtsdk_ws_mrn_python --hostname Real-Time Advanced Distribution Server IP Address/Hostname> --port <WebSocket Port> --ric <MRN RIC name>
     ```
+4. If you want to connect the Docker container to a localhost, please use ```host.docker.internal``` as the Host name.

 ### Classic Jupyter Notebook example

-Please be informed that  Python [Ananconda](https://www.anaconda.com/distribution/) or [MiniConda](https://docs.conda.io/en/latest/miniconda.html) distribution/package manager is highly recommended for running the Jupyter Notebook example.
+Please be informed that  Python [Anaconda](https://www.anaconda.com/distribution/) or [MiniConda](https://docs.conda.io/en/latest/miniconda.html) distribution/package manager is highly recommended for running the Jupyter Notebook example.

 1. Open Anaconda Prompt and go to the project's folder
 2. Run the following command in an Anaconda Prompt to create a Conda environment named *mrn_python_notebook* for the project.
   ```
   (base) $>conda create --name mrn_python_notebook python=3.7
   ```
-3. Once the environment is created, activate Conda environment named ```global_sale``` with this command in Anaconda Prompt
+3. Once the environment is created, activate Conda environment named ```mrn_python_notebook``` with this command in Anaconda Prompt
   ```
   (base) $>conda activate mrn_python_notebook
   ```